earwig/benkurtovic.com/_drafts/python-object-replacement.md

 {% endhighlight %}

 We notice that `relation` is a `Based_R_INDEXVAL` object.
-Sounds bizarre, but this tells us that `path.src` is related to `a` by being a particular index value of it.
+Sounds bizarre, but this tells us that `a` is a particular indexed value of `path.src`.
 What index?
 We can get this using `relation.r`:

 {% highlight pycon %}